cs10/su25/syllabus.md

 Your total points will be rounded to the nearest integer when we compute letter grades.
 0.5 will round to 1, but 0.49 will round to 0.
 We will not shift the bins / curve the class / ooch or round your grade beyond the listed rounding scheme, so please don't ask.

 ## Extension Requests

-For all extension requests on any assignment, please use the [Extension Request Form](https://forms.gle/FaAosSEWXKGWoXoV9).
+For all extension requests on any assignment, please use the [Extension Request Form](https://forms.gle/sBiw8meKvvjMX9px5).

 You're also allowed to retroactively obtain extensions without penalty: i.e., you can obtain an extension even after the deadline of a lab/project, but not after the extended deadline for that assignment.
 The extended deadline for labs, as noted above, is the day that the next lab is scheduled, at 2359 hrs; for projects, it's 72h after the original deadline.

 <b>NOTE: If you added the course late, please use your updated deadline as the 'original due date'.</b>

-<b>Important: While extensions may not be visible on PrairieLearn/Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.
+<b>Important: While extensions may not be visible on Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.
 Extensions are AUTO-approved after filling in the form.
 You may immediately continue/start on the assignment. </b>

 ### Lab Extensions